-• One 2-hours written paper 60% • Two In-course tests (1-hour each x 20 each) 40%
+One 2-hours written paper

+Two In-course tests (1-hour each x 20 each)

+40%

+MICR1011 PRACTICAL MICROBIOLOGY AND

-MICR1011 PRACTICAL M MOLECULAR (2 Credits) MICROBIOLOG BIOLOGY I Level 1 Y AND Semester 1 Pre-requisites: CAPE Chemistr y and CSEC Biolo gy or equivalents Co-requisite: MICR1010 Course Content: individual micro The effects of microorganisms methods of k Methods of qu organisms and cul differing grow will be demo cilling unwanted nantifying microo tudents will isolate ture pure colonies. th conditions on onstrated as will microorganisms. rganisms will be le of DNA will be extracted and digested with restriction endonucleases, and the fragments obtained separated by gel electrophoresis.
+MOLECULAR BIOLOGY I

+Pre-requisites: CAPE Chemistry and CSEC Biology or equivalents individual microorganisms and culture pure colonies.
+The effects of differing growth conditions on microorganisms will be demonstrated as will methods of killing unwanted microorganisms.
+Methods of quantifying microorganisms will be compared and discussed.
+A sample of DNA will be extracted and digested with restriction endonucleases, and the fragments obtained separated by gel electrophoresis.
 A laboratory course of 48 hours.